 - Select Submit to add the course structure content to your course.
 Select Cancel to exit without adding a course structure.

-Including content examples populates the course structure with content items appropriate for the course structure type.
+Including content examples populate the course structure with content items appropriate for the course structure type.
 The content examples are intended to be guidelines for the creation of your own content.
 The sample content is unavailable so that students can't view it.
 If you decide to use the content examples, edit them to fit your course and make the items available to users.

 The course entry point is the first area users see when they enter your course.
 The default course entry point is the Home Page and contains modules that alert students to activity in your course.

 You can change the entry point.
 Choose an available area from menu.
 Available entry points are all the areas that appear on the course menu.